arangodb/arangodb/Documentation/Books/AQL/Graphs/Traversals.md

     - "path" (default) – it is guaranteed that there is no path returned with a duplicate edge
     - "none" – no uniqueness check is applied on edges. **Note:**
-      Using this configuration the traversal will follow cycles in edges.
+      Using this configuration the traversal will follow edges in cycles.

 ### Working with collection sets